functionalscript/functionalscript/issues/README.md

 ## Publishing

 Before publishing, we have to be sure that
 1. [index.f.cjs](./index.f.cjs) is up to date
 2. `version` is updated in [jsr.json](./jsr.json) and [package.json](./package.json).

 ## Switching to ESM

 Currently, the biggest obstacle to using ESM is that we cannot make bundles on ESM modules without an FS parser.
 The solution is to deploy ESM modules to HTTPS.

 ## Can we get rid of `jsr.json` and use only `package.json`?

+No.